Shao-Group/scallop-umi-test/README.md

 ```

 # Step 2: Download Datasets and Preprocess
+Once all necessary tools are all available, we can start to download and preprocess data.

 We compare the four methods on three datasets, namely **HEK293T**, **Mouse-Fibroblast**, and **ENCODE10**.
 Besides, we also need the annotation files for evaluation purposes.
-In directory `data`, we provide metadata for these datasets, and also provide scripts to download them.
+In directory `data`, we provide metadata for these datasets.
+Also, we provide scripts to download and preprocess **HEK293T** and **Mouse-Fibroblast**.
+For dataset **ENCODE10**, we provide its doi link and users need to download data using the doi link.

 ## Annotations
 For **HEK293T** and **ENCODE10** datasets, we use human annotation database as reference;